 II.
 PASSAGES ON GOD’S ULTIMATE OWNERSHIP OF ALL PROPERTY

-Scripture teaches that God is the ultimate owner of the earth and all that is therein— not governments, be they communist or otherwise—and that He desires individuals to be His stewards of it.
-Note this first point in Psalm 24:1 and Deuteronomy 10:14 respectively:
+Scripture teaches that God—not governments, be they communist or otherwise—is the ultimate Owner of the earth and all that is therein and that He desires individuals to be His stewards of what He possesses.
+Note this first point in the following Scriptures:

-“Behold, to the Lord your God belong heaven and the highest heavens, the earth and all that is in it.”
+“Behold, to the Lord your God belong heaven and the highest heavens, the earth and all that is in it” (Deuteronomy 10:14).

 In granting stewardship, He entrusts the responsibilities of management to the top of His creative order: man, whom He created in His image, unlike any other segments of His creation.
 This fundamental idea is conveyed in Genesis 1:26–28:

-Incumbent in man’s stewardship role over all of creation, God uses the descriptive word subdue (kabash) to encompass what He specifically intends for man to do.
+To clarify man’s incumbent stewardship role over all of creation, God uses the descriptive verb subdue (kabash) to encompass what He specifically intends for man to do.
 This Hebrew word kabash specifically means “to bring into servitude.”
-In Numbers 32:22, 32:29, and Joshua 18:1, this same word is used in the sense of parallel contextual meaning: Israel is to subdue the land of Canaan so the land would serve Israel.
-Importantly, the contextual usage of kabash in Genesis 1 pertains to God instructing those in His creation who are made in His image to discover, understand, develop, utilize, and enjoy all the earth’s over-abundant resources.
+In Numbers 32:22, 32:29, and Joshua 18:1, this same word is used in the sense of a parallel contextual meaning, i.e., Israel was to subdue the land of Canaan so the land would serve Israel.
+Importantly, the contextual usage of kabash in Genesis 1 pertains to God’s instructing those in His creation who are made in His image to discover, understand, develop, utilize, and enjoy all the earth’s overabundant resources.
 Implied in God’s command to man is this: man is to carry out his God-appointed stewardship responsibility with respect and thanksgiving to God.
-Having first established this principle of God’s ultimate ownership, the following point need now be made:
+Having first established this principle of God’s ultimate ownership, the following point now needs to be made:

 In God’s ultimate ownership, Scripture repeatedly communicates that He intends for individuals—not His institution of civil government— to steward His property.

-In the aforementioned quoted Genesis passage, emphasis need be placed on the word them, which refers to individuals.
-Civil government is not in view here.
-From this first book of the Bible all the way to through to the book of Revelation, Scripture makes it clear that God conveys property ownership to individuals, not to totalitarian regimes, democratic civil governments, or any other kind of a nation as a whole.
+In the aforementioned quoted Genesis passage, emphasis needs to be placed on the word them, which refers to individuals.
+Civil government is not in view in this Scripture.
+From this first book of the Bible all the way through to the book of Revelation, Scripture makes it clear that God conveys property ownership to individuals—not to totalitarian regimes, democratic civil governments, or any other kind of a nation as a whole.

 III.
 PASSAGES ON PERSONAL PROPERTY RIGHTS

-Reinforcing the aforementioned, a myriad of passages evidence God’s expectation of personal ownership of His property—versus implications of governmental or societal ownership of His property.
-Here are some of those.
+Reinforcing the aforementioned, a myriad of passages evidence God’s expectation of personal ownership of His property— versus implications of governmental or societal ownership of His property.
+The following are some of those evidences:

 A. THE EIGHTH COMMANDMENT

-Exodus 20:15 presumes that people own something that can be stolen.
+This verse presumes that people own something that can be stolen.
 For instance, I am not to take my neighbor’s cart because it belongs to my neighbor.
-It is impossible to steal something from somebody if they don’t own it in the first place.
-Or, as a modern example, you cannot search through my email files and give them to whomever you choose unbeknownst to me; to do so is to steal intellectual property.
+If a person doesn’t own anything in the first place, stealing something from him is impossible.
+Or, as a modern example, you cannot search through my email files and give them to whomever you choose without my knowing; to do so is to steal intellectual property.
 Rightfully so, capitalism necessitates title deeds, copyrights, trademarks, and patents in order to keep others from stealing what belongs to you.

 B. THE TENTH COMMANDMENT

-“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor.”
+“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor” (Exodus 20:17)

-Exodus 20:17 above addresses the heart.
+This passage addresses the heart.
 Covet (chamad) in this Hebrew passage and epithumeo in Greek (cf. Romans 7:7) means “a strong desire; wantonness.”
-As used in this context, it is the desire to take from another what rightfully belongs to him.
-Note specifically that the passage does not say those things belong to the community or the government; three times the passage uses the word neighbor (rea), meaning “a person, friend, or fellow.”
+As used in this context, coveting is the desire to take from another what rightfully belongs to him.
+Note specifically that the passage does not say those things belong to the community or the government.
+Three times the passage uses the word neighbor (rea), meaning “a person, a friend, or a fellow.”

 C. IRRESPONSIBLE OWNERSHIP

-“If, however, an ox was previously in the habit of goring and its owner has been warned, yet he does not confine it and it kills a man or a woman, the ox shall be stoned and its owner also shall be put to death.”
+“If, however, an ox was previously in the habit of goring and its owner has been warned, yet he does not confine it and it kills a man or a woman, the ox shall be stoned and its owner also shall be put to death” (Exodus 21:29)

-Exodus 21:29 above, uses the word owner (baal) in relation to, in this case, being an irresponsible steward of what Moses (the author of Exodus and all five of the first books of the Bible, known as the Torah) implies he already possesses.
-To own something means you are legally connected to it, to the extent that one can be found personally liable for damages.
-Such laws today, stemming from the Torah and its assumption of personal property rights, prove motivational to a person being a good manager!
-Save pride of ownership, such laws in turn breed personal asset management skills and its upside: the creation of responsible value-added products, a biblical, economic virtue unknown in biblically ignorant or biblically defiant communist nations.
+This Scripture uses the word owner (baal) in relation to, in this case, being an irresponsible steward of what Moses (the author of Exodus and the first five books of the Bible known as the Torah) implies he already possesses.
+To own something means you are legally connected to it, to the extent that you can be found personally liable for damages.
+Such laws today, stemming from the Torah and its assumption of personal property rights, prove motivational to a person’s being a good manager!
+Moving beyond pride of ownership, such laws in turn breed personal asset management skills and the upside: the creation of responsible value-added products, a biblical, economic virtue unknown in biblically ignorant or biblically defiant communist nations.

 D. MOVING A LANDMARK

-“You shall not move your neighbor’s boundary mark, which the ancestors have set.”
+“You shall not move your neighbor’s boundary mark, which the ancestors have set…” (Deuteronomy 19:14).

-Deuteronomy 19:14 above speaks to the sin of moving the boundaries of land owned by another person.
-Proverbs 23:10 adds in this regard:
+This verse speaks in regard to the sin of moving the boundaries of land owned by another person.
+The following Scripture adds in this regard:

-“Do not move the ancient boundary or go into the fields of the fatherless.”
+“Do not move the ancient boundary or go into the fields of the fatherless” (Proverbs 23:10).

-Each of the two stanzas of this Proverb serve to give insight into the meaning of the other.
-Private ownership is the object here: it is wrong to steal another person’s property just because he is unable to defend what is rightfully his.
+Each of the two stanzas of this proverb serve to give insight into the meaning of the other.
+Private ownership is the object here: stealing another person’s property simply because he is unable to defend what is rightfully his is wrong.

 E. THE YEAR OF JUBILEE

 Our subject of study becomes increasingly interesting.
 I am afraid that as proud Americans, we are often guilty of thinking that capitalism is a perfect system of governance, but no economic system is perfect in a fallen world!
 Churchill once quipped, “Democracy is the worst form of government, except for all the others!”
-It is only when Christ returns and sets up His rule as the King of kings that there will be a perfect government and a perfect, totally just economic system on the earth.
+Only when Christ returns and sets up His rule as the King of kings will there be a perfect government and a perfect, totally just economic system on the earth.

-The Old Testament (OT) book of Leviticus informs us that every fifty years Israel’s people were to hit the restart button on their personal property/capitalism-based economy.
-Akin to playing the game Monopoly today wherein one or two players in time will monopolize all the properties, in a fallen world, some people inevitably become economic juggernauts while others who are less gifted, far less far-sighted, or less competitive can and will fall to the wayside.
-Some are not as strong or able as others and cannot compete or gain wealth even though they live in a personal-property-based culture.
+The Old Testament (OT) book of Leviticus informs us that every 50 years, Israel’s people were to hit the restart button on their personal property/capitalism-based economy.
+Akin to playing the game Monopoly today, wherein one or two players in time will monopolize all the properties, some people in our fallen world inevitably become economic juggernauts, while others who are less gifted, far less farsighted, or less competitive can and will fall to the wayside.
+Some are not as strong or able as others and cannot compete or gain wealth, even though they live in a personal-property-based culture.
 This is one of those realities of living in a fallen world.

 It is not that capitalism is perfect; it is just that it is the best alternative in a fallen world.

-Personal property ownership is not a perfect cure-all; no capitalist should try to make that argument.
-That is evident from Leviticus 25:10.
-But the point to be underscored from Leviticus 25:10, relative to this study, is this: “each of you shall return to his own property.”
-As in the other aforementioned passages, God’s endorsement of an economy with “his own property” (even with its faults) is in view here.
+Personal property ownership is not a perfect cure-all, and no capitalist should try to make that argument as evidenced from Leviticus 25:10.
+But the point to be underscored relative to this study from this Scripture is: “each of you shall return to his own property.…” As in the other aforementioned passages, God’s endorsement of an economy with “his own property” (even with its faults) is in view here.

 F. SUMMARY OF PASSAGES ON PERSONAL PROPERTY RIGHTS

-Given that summary, one can also extrapolate from the aforementioned five passages that:
+Given that summary, we can also extrapolate the following from the aforementioned five passages: